factcast/factcast/factcast-site/documentation/content/factus/transactional_projections.md

     Projection->>External Data Store: event 3: update projection Projection->>External Data Store: event 3: store Fact stream position
 {{</mermaid>}}
-*Processing three events with batch size "3" - only the last Fact stream position written*
+*Processing three events with bulk size "3" - only the last Fact stream position written*

 This configuration change eliminates two unnecessary intermediate Fact stream position updates.
-Remember, we are in a batch so it is "all or nothing".
+Remember, we are in a bulk so it is "all or nothing".
 In terms of Fact stream position updates, we are just interested in the last, most recent position.

 Skipping unnecessary intermediate updates to the Fact stream position, noticeably reduces the required writes to the external datastore.
-Provided a large enough batch size ("50" is a good default), this significantly improves event-processing performance.
+Provided a large enough bulk size ("50" is a good default), this significantly improves event-processing throughput.